Coldwater (film): Plot

 Coldwater tells the story of abused teenaged inmates of a "wilderness rehabilitation" facility in California.
-Run by a former Marine, Colonel Frank Reichert, who suffers from chronic alcoholism.
+Run by a former Marine, Colonel Frank Reichert, who suffers from chronic alcoholism, after his wife left him for her yoga teacher and son committed suicide at the end of his second tour.
 Reichert has hand picked his staff members who are either former military or ex residents/graduates of the facility.
 Rather than make any attempt at true rehabilitation, the residents are instead subjected to the whims of the staff, who take a might makes right approach in an attempt to break the inmates.

-The story centers around Brad Lunders, a teenager incarcerated for low level drug dealing and for his role in the death of a young girl.
+The story centers around Brad Lunders, a teenager who has a tenuous relationship with his mother and her new boyfriend, incarcerated for low level drug dealing and for his role in the death of his girlfriend Erin.
 Brad's best friend, Gabriel, joins him there later after he is sent to the same camp.
 Conflict develops between Brad and Josh, a staff member, which intensifies after an inmate is maimed and permanently injured during an ethically questionable, overnight punishment where they are left handcuffed to a ceiling.
 During Brad's time at Coldwater, he manages to escape, but is returned to Coldwater by a sheriff's deputy who is concerned by what Brad tells him has been occurring there.
 The deputy is nonetheless forced to return Brad to Coldwater.